An argument for threading in Slack

 - By tucking the replies away in threads, it actually encourages MORE conversation because people would feel less like they are imposing on other people's attention.

 - It is much easier to have more conversations in parallel.
-Without threading (in-line messages only), you de facto shut down the previous conversation whenever you try to switch topics.
+With flat-chat, you de facto shut down the previous conversation whenever you try to switch topics.

 - Threading eliminates Slack fatigue caused by getting too many notifications (which is why people turn off their notifications)